talraiterhuji/OS/ex1/Resources/README.txt

 Sequential access remains fast because of how modern CPUs handle memory access (cache lines and prefetching).

+# Why is sequential access faster than random access?
+Sequential access benefits from:
+Cache lines: Each memory load brings a whole block (usually 64 bytes), so many values are read at once.
+Prefetching: The CPU can guess that we're accessing memory in order and loads the next blocks in advance.
+Random access doesn’t help the CPU predict anything – each access may go to a completely different memory area, so there are more cache misses and longer delays.

 # How do cache levels affect latency?
 When the array fits in L1 cache, access is very fast (≈1 ns).
 Once it no longer fits, the CPU has to go to L2 (slower),